CinemaTechnic Camera Profile – Arriflex 16S Series

 The 16 S is different than the 35IIC in that it has internal capacity for 100ft of film, the lens turret is divergent, the motor is mounted behind the camera allowing for a flat bottom, and the ground glass is mounted near the eyepiece.
 The 16 S divergent turret is designed to help prevent wide angle prime lenses from seeing the ends of longer primes mounted on the turret.
 The camera was meant to be used with 3 prime lenses mounted in the same manner as a Bolex.

-The 16S can accept 400 ft magazines.
+The 16S can accept 400 ft magazines, allowing compatibility with larger film loads and film on standard cores (rather than metal spools).
 The magazines use a separate torque motor that can be removed from one magazine and placed on another.
 There are also very rare 200 foot magazines.
+The magazine system is a bit cumbersome and not suited to quick mag changes.

 The 16 S is significant in that it was the first reflex 16mm camera to utilize a registration pin.
 Before the 16S only the Mitchell 16 had a registration pin.
 This advance brought the same technique used to ensure perfect registration in 35mm to 16mm, increasing the quality of the results.